On the Fundamental Limit of the Stochastic Gradient Identification Algorithm Under Non-Persistent Excitation: Introduction

 \section{Introduction}

-\textit{How can we develop mathematical models for real-world physical processes from noisy observational data to support critical engineering tasks such as controller design, prediction, and fault diagnosis?} This question lies at the heart of \textit{system identification}, see \cite{LJUNG20101}.
-In the era of artificial intelligence, characterized by large-scale data and online learning requirements, \textit{stochastic gradient (SG)} algorithms have regained prominence.
-These methods support iterative, online processing of randomly perturbed data while ensuring convergent parameter estimation.
-They have also become the foundation for numerous algorithmic variants, including Adam, see \cite{ADAM}.
+\textit{How can we develop mathematical models of real-world physical processes from noisy observations to support critical engineering tasks such as controller design, prediction, and fault diagnosis?} This question lies at the heart of \textit{system identification}; see \cite{LJUNG20101}.
+In the era of artificial intelligence, characterized by large-scale datasets and an increasing demand for online learning, \textit{stochastic gradient (SG)} algorithms have regained prominence.
+These methods enable iterative online processing of noisy data, provide convergence guarantees for parameter estimates, and underlie optimization algorithms such as Adam; see \cite{ADAM}.

-The SG method is closely related to \textit{stochastic approximation (SA)}, a framework originating in the pioneering work of \cite{robbins1951stochastic}.
-Subsequent milestones include the stochastic optimization approach of \cite{kiefer1952stochastic}, the general convergence theorem of \cite{dvoretzky1956stochastic}, asymptotic analyses by \cite{chung1954stochastic} and \cite{sacks1958asymptotic}, and the ODE method of \cite{gladyshev1965stochastic}, which together established a rigorous mathematical foundation for this class of stochastic iterative algorithms.
+SG methods are closely related to \textit{stochastic approximation (SA)}, a framework originating from the pioneering work of \cite{robbins1951stochastic}.
+Subsequent milestones include the stochastic optimization approach developed by \cite{kiefer1952stochastic}, the general convergence theorem of \cite{dvoretzky1956stochastic}, asymptotic analyses by \cite{chung1954stochastic} and \cite{sacks1958asymptotic}, and the ODE method of \cite{gladyshev1965stochastic}.
+Together, these developments laid a rigorous mathematical foundation for this class of stochastic iterative algorithms.

-The application of this theory to system identification emerged in the 1960s. \cite{astrom1965numerical} established a systematic \textit{offline} identification framework using maximum likelihood estimation, introducing the pivotal concept of \textit{persistent excitation (PE)}.
+Applications of these ideas in system identification emerged in the 1960s. \cite{astrom1965numerical} established a systematic \textit{offline} identification framework based on maximum likelihood estimation and introduced the pivotal concept of \textit{persistent excitation (PE)}.
 Concurrently, \cite{sakrison1964application} pioneered the application of stochastic approximation to \textit{online} identification, shifting the focus from offline modeling to real-time estimation.
-During the 1970s, research evolved toward closed-loop systems.
-The groundbreaking work of \cite{astrom1972self} initiated the theoretical analysis of stochastic adaptive control, while \cite{ljung1977analysis} advanced the ODE method of \cite{gladyshev1965stochastic} to provide a unified tool for analyzing the asymptotic behavior of general stochastic algorithms.
+In the 1970s, attention shifted toward closed-loop systems.
+The groundbreaking work of \cite{astrom1972self} initiated the theoretical analysis of stochastic adaptive control, while \cite{ljung1977analysis} extended the ODE method of \cite{gladyshev1965stochastic} into a unified tool for analyzing the asymptotic behavior of general stochastic algorithms.